-The group filed a complaint a year ago charging that Comcast, AT&T and Cablevision (owned by Altice USA) were not providing adequate disclosure of their collection and marketing of customers' personal information gleaned from set-top boxes.
+The groups filed a complaint a year ago that Comcast, AT&T and Cablevision were not providing adequate disclosure of their collection and marketing of subs' info gleaned from set-top boxes.

-But they pointed out in the letter to FTC chair Maureen Ohlhausen that the even-more-recent decision by that court has vacated the earlier decision, so the FTC is now free to act on the complaint, and should.
+An intervening court decision—FTC v.
+AT&T Mobility—cast doubt on the FTC's authority to act on the privacy practices of the noncommon carrier businesses of common carriers (AT&T and Comcast are ISPs under Title II classification at the moment).
+But they pointed out in the letter to FTC chair Maureen Ohlhausen that the even-more-recent decision by that court has vacated the earlier decision so the FTC is now free to act on the complaint and should.

 The U.S. Court of Appeals for the Ninth Circuit last month agreed to an en banc (full court) review of its three-judge panel decision that left the Federal Trade Commission's authority to oversee privacy in some circumstances very much in doubt.
 The court also said that in the interim that panel decision was not to be cited as precedent of the Ninth Circuit.
 Such en banc review is unusual, but the decision had prompted a lot of attention given that potential consumer privacy impact.

 Contributing editor John Eggerton has been an editor and/or writer on media regulation, legislation and policy for over four decades, including covering the FCC, FTC, Congress, the major media trade associations, and the federal courts.
 In addition to Multichannel News and Broadcasting + Cable, his work has appeared in Radio World, TV Technology, TV Fax, This Week in Consumer Electronics, Variety and the Encyclopedia Britannica.